JT-Bruch/TerraCraft/readme.md

 		- Each ore can be turned into a fluid which will be consumed by the biome changing blocks.

 	- Basic Biome Changing Block
 		- The algorithm that changes the biomes has been developed and inserted into this recipeless block.
-This block in its current form will be removed later and replaced with a single block that requires power, eco fluid to simply replace the biome into a random choice of four biome types.
+This block in its current form has been removed and will replaced with a single block that requires power, eco fluid to simply replace the biome into a random choice of four biome types.

 	- Config Customizing
 		- Each feature/block/effect will be customizable via the server config.
 THis is to allow server operators the ability to tweak and alter this mod to their needs.

+In Development:

+	- Basic Biome Changing Block
+		- A single block that requires power, eco ore to simply replace the biome into a random choice of four biome types.

+	- Tool Effects
+		- Each tool of each ore type will have special effects that will be implemented to provide significant incentive for the player to use the tools.

+	- Fluid Effects:
+		- Each fluid will have effects that will alter the landscape in some terraforming way.

+	- Fluid container:
+		- Each fluid will need to have a fluid container to hold the fluid before use in the more advanced blocks.

+	- Fluid maker:
+		- A fluid maker block will be needed to convert the ores into workable fluids for the machine.

+	- Fluid pipes:
+		- Need a set of pipes to go from fluid maker -> fluid container -> fluid tank.

 Upcoming features: